iiGray/PhoVSR/README.md

 </details>

-This model is trained on the 61h CMLR training set and get 7.9% CER.
+This VSR model is trained on the 61h CMLR training set and get 7.9% CER.
+The language model is trained from XXX as described in XXX.